dotnize/tanstarter/README.md

 ## License

 Code in this template is public domain via [Unlicense](./LICENSE).
 Feel free to remove or replace for your own project.

+## Also check out

+- [create-tsrouter-app](https://github.com/TanStack/create-tsrouter-app/tree/main/cli/create-tsrouter-app) - The official CLI tool from the TanStack team to create Router/Start applications.
+- [CarlosZiegler/fullstack-start-template](https://github.com/CarlosZiegler/fullstack-start-template) - A more batteries-included boilerplate that provides a solid foundation for building modern web apps.